realivanivani/realivanivani.github.io/_posts/2025-03-03-ab-testing.md

 ---
-title: 'A/B testing - principles and how to use it'
+title: 'A/B testing - principles and practicalities on how to setup the experiment'
 date: 2025-03-03
 permalink: /posts/2025/03/blog-post-1/
 tags: